 Avoiding the cross in our gospel presentations is a far cry from the gospel of the New Testament.
 When Paul wanted to remove obstacles to the gospel, he did not get vague about the cross.
 He said he wanted to speak of nothing except “Jesus Christ and him crucified” (1 Corinthians 2:2).
 Paul knew that the greatest need of all men and women is to be forgiven of their sins by God and reconciled into a relationship with him.
 The gospel tells us how this happens, but this message cannot be told without the cross being front and center.

 The cross also tells us the truth about God’s love.
 In this day and age, we will spend any amount of time, effort, or money to avoid social discomfort or conversational awkwardness.
-The message of the cross flies in the face of our self-preservation with a bloody execution.
-The cross does not allow us to preach a gospel of puppy-love and well-wishes from God.
+The message of the cross flies in the face of our self-preservation with bloody execution.
+The cross does not allow us to preach a gospel of puppy love and well-wishes from God.
 It’s real love.
-It’s hard love.
-It’s sacrificial love.
-It’s love that drives one to lay down his life.
-Romans 5:8 tells us, “God shows his love for us in that while we were still sinners, Christ died for us.”
+It’s hard to love.
+It is sacrificial love.
+It is love that drives one to lay down his life.
+(Romans 5:8) tells us, “God shows his love for us in that while we were still sinners, Christ died for us.”

-If we love people, then we cannot get bogged down in our worries that the message of the cross will be uncomfortable.
+If we love people, then we cannot let ourselves become bogged down in our worries that the message of the cross turns into something uncomfortable.
 Every man and woman has an urgent need for the gospel.
 Any minute spent outside of Christ is a tragedy.
 If we are ambassadors for Christ urging people to be reconciled to God, then there is no place to point them to other than the cross.
 Apart from the cross, there is no forgiveness, no reconciliation.
 There is no other message; there is no other salvation.